blayms/csharpgarbage/README.md

 This repo contains a variety of C# snippets, ranging from small utilities to weird experiments???
 Some files might be polished, others could be poorly optimized.

 ### 🚀 **Standalone Scripts**
-These are self-contained C# scripts that may do something useful—or at least interesting.
+These are self-contained C# scripts that may do something useful — or at least interesting.
 You might find:
 - **Math & Utility Functions** – Because why not reinvent the wheel?
 - **Console Applications** – Small scripts doing random tasks.